finite-element/finite-element-course/doc/source/L2_fespaces.rst

    Let `\mathcal{T}` be a triangulation, with Lagrange elements of degree `k`, `(K_i,P_i,\mathcal{N}_i)`, for each triangle `K_i\in
    \mathcal{T}`.
-The corresponding discontinuous finite element space, denoted P`k`DG, is called the discontinuous Lagrange finite element space of degree `k`.
+The corresponding discontinuous finite element space, denoted `Pk` DG, is called the discontinuous Lagrange finite element space of degree `k`.

 Next we need to associate each nodal variable in each element to a